 The VBoxManage controlvm vmname recording screens command enables you to specify which VM screens to record.
 The recording for each screen that you specify is saved to its own file in the machine folder.
-You cannot modify this setting while recording is enabled.
+You cannot modify this setting while a screen recording is in progress.